AlexanderHarley/haskell_tutorials/category_theory/02b-monomorphisms-simple-types.md

 Essentially this is a morphism from any Singleton Set to any other Set (or Type, Object etc.).

 _Note: An object like () does not always exist in every category_

+**`Void and Unit` derive the basis for the other types.**

+### 2-element Set

+A type with two elements is always just equivalnet to `Boolean`.
+Boolean is not an atomic construction in Set theory, but can be defind as a sum or two `Units`.

+A function that returns a Boolean is called a predicate.